lxc/incus/doc/howto/migrate_from_lxc.md

 Container 'lxc1' successfully created
 ```

-After the migration process is complete, you can check and, if necessary, update the configuration in LXD before you start the migrated LXD container.
+After the migration process is complete, you can check and, if necessary, update the configuration in Incus before you start the migrated Incus container.